openstack/freezer/doc/source/admin/freezer-api-install.rst

 - Use corresponding release to your OpenStack version.
 For example;
   If your OpenStack version is Liberty, user stable/Liberty branch.
 - Do not forget to register Keystone API endpoint and service
-- Elasticsearch must be installe
+- Elasticsearch must be installed

 Requirements
 ------------